 Attention plays a crucial role in the selection of target memories and the suppression of competing memories.
 This attentional prioritization of memory retrieval relies on the prefrontal cortex.
-Posterior parietal cortex also plays a role in the attentional modulation of memory: it directs attention to, and represents, retrieved memory contents.
+Attentional modulation of memory is also coordinated by the posterior parietal cortex, which directs attention to retrieved memory contents in addition to representing those contents.
 Finally, hippocampal memory retrieval is modulated by selective attention to particular features of a memory, and is reduced when attention is diverted away from a particular memory in order to suppress it.

 These studies together suggest an important role for attention in shaping the contents of memory.
 Because at any given moment many memories may come to mind, attentional selection is important for focusing limited resources on desired memories and suppressing competing ones.
-Such an attentional weighting of memories may contribute critically to the instantiation and maintenance of retrieval
+Such an attentional weighting of memories may contribute critically to the instantiation and maintenance of retrieval mode: Attention selects the most relevant features for the currently desired memory, thus serving to both initiate and maintain memory retrieval in the service of our goals.